ICN-Spot1

 ---|---|

-WHERE | The restaurant 해송쌈밥 is a good alternative to the famous Sky Deck, which is currently closed.
+WHERE | The restaurant 해송쌈밥 is a good alternative to the famous Sky Deck.
 It is at the same road and even offers a bus stop.
-Once inside the buildling, take the elevator to the third floor.
-The restaurant has an outside deck with a perfect view on the runways. |
+Once inside the buildling, take the elevator to the third floor, The coffee on the 3rd floor (4th since you counted ground floor as 1st) has glasses; but once you order your coffee, you can tell the barista that you are going up the rooftop for pictures. |

 WHAT | Great overview over RWY 34L/R and you get the opportunity to take some action shots on the ground with the terminals in the background.
 But bear in mind that you are extremely far away here, heat haze will be a problem und everything but the heavies will be way too small to take good photographs of. |